ahmedk92/ahmedk92.github.io/_posts/2019-11-22-Thoughts on Realm.md

 ## Conclusion

-Notice some of this applies to other

-At last, if something sounds too good to be true, it probably is.
+So, if something sounds too good to be true, it probably is.
 This is not a rant against Realm (maybe the docs 😅), it's a brilliant solution made by brilliant engineers.
 However, we developers should deal with any tool with a grain of salt, and understand its limits before its capabilities.